MicrosoftDocs/nav-content/dynamics-nav-app/index.md

 ---
-title: Application Help for Dynamics NAV | Microsoft Docs
+title: Application Help for Dynamics NAV
 description: Dynamics NAV is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.

 author: edupont04